phalcon-orphanage/docs/fr/reference/routing.rst

     $router->add('/get/info/{id}', array(
         'controller' => 'products',
         'action'     => 'info'
     ))->beforeMatch(array(new AjaxFilter(), 'check'));

 Hostname Constraints
 --------------------
-The router allow to set hostname contraints, this means that specific routes or a group of routes can be restricted to only match if the route also meets the hostname constraint:
+The router allow to set hostname constraints, this means that specific routes or a group of routes can be restricted to only match if the route also meets the hostname constraint:

 .. code-block:: php